maxzheng/great-life-guide/techniques-and-tips.md

 ### #2 MOM

-[MOM](https://jimkwik.com/kwik-brain-002/) will get you started on your memory journey:
+[MOM by Jim Qwik](https://jimkwik.com/kwik-brain-002/) will get you started on your memory journey:

 * **Motivation**: To remember anything, there must be motivation.
 If you don't care, then it won't be remembered for long.